zidanegimiga/AwesomeProject/README.md

 ## React Native

-A project-based journey of me learning React Native.
+A project-based journey of me having fun with React Native.
 An Awesome library for Awesome projects ahead.

 ### Day 1:
 - Development environment Setup